CESNET/proxystatistics-simplesamlphp-module/README.md

 ```
 5. Configure proxystatistic filter
 ```
-    XX => array(
+    50 => array(
-            'class' => 'proxystatistics:statistics',
+            'class' => 'proxystatistics:Statistics',
             'config' => [],
     ),
-    // where XX is priority (for example 50, must not be used for other modules)
+    // where 50 is priority (for example, must not be used for other modules)
 ```
 6. Add to `config.php`:
 ```